- About Us

 6. What is the pre-anesthetic blood screening?

-This is a series of tests that are run here in the clinic prior to surgery.
-It tests organ functions and blood cell counts.
-The pre-anesthetic blood screening is done to assure safety during surgery and the ability to heal following surgery.
+This is a series of tests that are run prior to surgery.
+They evaluate organ functions and blood cell counts.
+The pre-anesthetic blood screening is done to aid in identifying patients with elevated anesthetic/surgical risk, or health issues that might complicate healing post-operatively.

 7. How long do the sutures stay in after my pet's surgery?